Jesus was a different kind of king. This was evident in many ways, and highlighted by the unexpected way He entered Jerusalem on Palm Sunday.

 Custom was that a king entered a town with a full show of prestige, power, and authority as a conquering hero on a prancing stallion.
 Instead, on Palm Sunday, Jesus rode into Jerusalem on a young donkey — a lowly beast of burden.
-(This is like the difference between leading a modern day parade by driving a big black Hummer versus riding a bicycle with chubby tires and fenders!)
+This is like the difference between being in a modern day motorcade, in a bulletproof Suburban with black tinted windows, versus riding a beat-up bicycle.

 So how can we be a “Different Kind of Parent” in the same way that Christ was a “Different Kind of King?”

-Even though Jesus knew his entrance set in motion events that would lead to his death, he still came to serve the wayward children he so desperately loved — even unto death on the cross.
-As you contemplate the richness of Christ’s death for you this Easter, lay hold of the righteous, victorious humility that overflows from his grace to us.
+Even though Jesus knew His entrance would set in motion events that would lead to his death, He still came to serve the wayward children He so desperately loved.
+Even unto death on the cross.
+As you contemplate the richness of Christ’s death for you this Easter, lay hold of the righteous, victorious humility that overflows from His grace to us.

 Sign up below to receive a weekly dose of encouragement straight to your inbox: